timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 file: simple-supply-chain/supply-chain.yaml
 line: 14
 ```
-But we want to implement in a way that the different implementations (kpack and kaniko) will be switched based on a selector - in this case whether the `dockerfile` parameter in the Workload is set or not.
+But we want to implement in a way that the different implementations (kpack and kaniko) will be switched based on a selector - in this case, whether the `dockerfile` parameter in the Workload is set or not.
 ```editor:append-lines-to-file
 file: custom-supply-chain/supply-chain.yaml
 text: |2